kaikue/MagicOfTheStars/README.md

 	- Giant hourglass that slows down time when you roll (or reverses it or something?)

 ### UI
-- press jump to skip menu
+- press jump to skip logo
 - Import menus from zubenel
 - Confirm new game save deletion
 - TextMeshPro